robstoll/atrium/README.md

 ## Ready to Help
 Atrium is designed to help you whenever possible.
-We think this is the biggest difference to other assertion libraries and a very handy one indeed.
+We think this is the biggest difference to other expectation libraries and a very handy one indeed.

 ### 1. Fluent API with Code Documentation
 Atrium provides a fluent API where the design focus was put on the interoperability (of the API) with the code completion functionality of your IDE.
 Or in other words, you can always use code completion to get direct help from your IDE.
-This experience is improved by providing up-to-date [code documentation](#kdoc) (in form of KDoc) for all assertion functions, so that you get the extra help needed.
+This experience is improved by providing up-to-date [code documentation](#kdoc) (in form of KDoc) for all expectation functions, so that you get the extra help needed.

 💩 &lt;- _this icon signifies a bug in Kotlin which you might encounter as well.
 We try to provide a workaround whenever possible._